amcaplan/persistent_open_struct/README.md

 3. Commit your changes (`git commit -am 'Add some feature'`)
 4. Push to the branch (`git push origin my-new-feature`)
 5. Create a new Pull Request

+Pull requests will not be considered without tests of whatever you seek to change, unless you are submitting a performance improvement.